rocky-linux/documentation/docs/guides/backup/tar.md

     Shell > tar --delete -vf /tmp/etc.tar etc/motd.d/
     ```

-    When deleting, you will delete all files with the same name from the archive.
+    When deleting you will delete all files with the same name from the archive.

-## Terminology explanation
+## Common terminology

-Some website documents mention two terms:
+Some websites mention two terms:

 * **tar file** - Refers to uncompressed archive files, such as ".tar" files
 * **tarball** - Refers to compressed archive files, such as ".tar.gz" and ".tar.xz"